complyue/dcp/README.md

 # Prototype for doc comment parsing

-This is a minimum working example tinkering with the doc comment parsing idea described at https://github.com/mrkkrp/megaparsec/issues/428
+This is a minimum working example tinkering with the doc comment parsing idea originally described at https://github.com/mrkkrp/megaparsec/issues/428 ,

+As explored with this repository, it's found that Megaparsec's trailing-space-consuming idiom is much nicer than leading-space-consuming.

+One issue remains is https://github.com/mrkkrp/megaparsec/issues/429 that how doc comment at eof can be gracefully dropped as white spaces.

 Used to reproduce issues: